 US Horse Racing Tips: Best bets from Aqueduct and Keeneland on Saturday

-Nick Shiambouros struck again when Our Man Mike won at BSP 5.02.
-Nick heads to Aqueduct and Keeneland with two selections from the outstanding Saturday cards...
+Nick Shiambouros heads to Aqueduct and Keeneland with two selections from the outstanding Saturday cards...

-"He is unbeaten in four starts, and has the hallmark of a serious Kentucky Derby contender"

-Back Essential Quality Race 11 at BSP in the 23:35 at Keeneland
+"This is a competitive Grade 1, but I do not think we have seen the best of her"

 New on Betting.Betfair – Betslip